REW-Obie/React-Components/readme.md

 - Run `npm install` to download dependencies (see /package.json)

 - You may have to install Webpack dev server to get going.
-Run `npm install webpack-dev-server -g`
+Run `npm install webpack-dev-server --save-dev`

 - Run `npm start` to launch a dev server